iterorganization/IMAS-Python/docs/source/courses/advanced/explore.rst

     details.

 .. seealso::
-    You can find more details on IDS data node related classes and methods in the imas-python Architecture documentation:
+    You can find more details on IDS data node related classes and methods in the IMAS-Python Architecture documentation:
     :ref:`imas_architecture/IDS_nodes`

 Apply a function to all nodes in an IDS